CV

 • Proofread and copyedited project website

-• Transcribed over 150 letters from Amy Lowell’s archive into a more accessible format
+• Transcribed over 150 letters from Amy Lowell’s archive into a more accessible digital

 • Transcribed letters from Amy Lowell to multiple poets and prepared for archiving